mesosphere-backup/dcos-cassandra-service/README.md

 This command creates a new Cassandra cluster with 3 nodes.
 Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `name` at install time](#custom-installation) for each additional instance.

 All `dcos cassandra` CLI commands have a `--name` argument that allows the user to specify which Cassandra instance to query.
-If you do not specify a framework name, the CLI assumes the default value, `cassandra`.
+If you do not specify a service name, the CLI assumes the default value, `cassandra`.
 The default value for `--name` can be customized via the DCOS CLI configuration.

 ```
 $ dcos config set cassandra.framework_name new_default_name